sgmurphy/wordpress-plugins/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 2.4.0 (2024/06/15) =
+* Update: The chatbot bundle size has been reduced.
+* Update: The CSS (and themes) used by the chatbot has been improved, simplified.
+It works better on mobile, it is more customizable, and the icons are handled via SVG sprites, for better performance and flexibility.
+* Update: Moved to a more dynamic way to handle the engines and models.
+* Update: Add-ons are now in a tab instead of a submenu
+* Update: Intense code cleanup and enhancements in how the options are handled.
+* Fix: There were a few issues related to Azure (streaming, in particular).
+* Fix: Chatbot rejects files (based on the settings) in a more logical way.
+* Fix: Removed issues related to URL building in the chatbot.
+* Add: Chatbot can now be displayed in a colored bubble.
+* Add: Chatbot's icon message can now be delayed by x seconds.
+* Add: Page selector for Queries, Embeddings and Discussions.
+* Add: Released a new add-on for "Ollama", a local LLM.
+More about it [here](https://meowapps.com/products/ollama/).
+* 🚀 Please backup your website before making this update, as it includes a lot of changes.

 = 2.3.8 (2024/06/08) =
 * Add: The AI Engine Advisor!
 Once activated, this module will help you optimize your WordPress based on your plugins, your theme, and your server.